susam/mintotp/README.md

     The QR code above can also be found in this file:
     [secret1.png](secret1.png).

- 3. Enter this command to data in the QR code:
+ 3. Enter this command to read the data in the QR code:

     ```shell
     zbarimg -q secret1.png